The Most Mispriced Sovereign Credit on Earth

 The Verdict

 The United States is the most mispriced sovereign credit in the world.
-At Liberty 48 with Debt/GDP 126%, its implied fair yield is 9.2% — yet it borrows at 4.5%.
-The 470 basis point gap is sustained entirely by an exorbitant privilege worth $2.2 trillion per year — a privilege that every structural indicator shows is eroding.
+At Liberty 48 (PTI; FH: 83) with Debt/GDP 126%, its implied fair yield is 9.2% — yet it borrows at 4.5%.
+The 470 basis point gap is sustained entirely by an exorbitant privilege worth $2.2 trillion per year under PTI scoring (under Freedom House scoring, the implied gap and dollar figure would be substantially lower) — a privilege that every structural indicator is associated with eroding.
 The bond vigilantes have not fallen asleep.
 They have been replaced by a reserve currency mechanism that has decoupled price from risk.
-When that mechanism reprices — and the historical base rate across 225 years says it will — the adjustment will be the defining financial event of a generation.
+When that mechanism reprices — and the historical base rate across 225 years is associated with repricing — the adjustment will be the defining financial event of a generation.

 The Story in One Chart